-Given these premises, the present study aims to fill the gap highlighted by proposing a structured methodology for quantifying the environmental impact of warehouses, in terms of both consumptions and generated GHG emissions.
-Moreover, it discusses the strategic implications related to integrating such a methodology into companies' sustainability strategies.
+Given these premises, the present paper aims to fill the gap highlighted by proposing a structured methodology for quantifying the environmental impact of warehouses, in terms of both consumptions and generated GHG emissions.
 To ensure both robustness and practical relevance, the model builds on the analysis of the extant literature on green warehousing and energy-efficient logistics buildings, including the managers' perspective during both the framing and validation research stages (Sodhi and Tang, 2014).

 The contribution of this study is twofold.
 From an academic perspective, the present research offers a replicable methodology for assessing the environmental impact of logistics sites and provides metrics and measures related to warehouse environmental footprint.
 This help overcome the current lack of a shared methodology for the quantification and understanding of the environmental impact of logistics sites.
-From a managerial perspective, a robust tool is offered to managers willing to monitor the environmental performance of their logistics sites over time, as well as to practically support their decision-making processes.
+From a managerial perspective, a robust tool is offered to managers willing to monitor the environmental performance of their logistics sites over time, as well as to support their decision-making processes.
 This could be beneficial for reducing waste and being more operationally efficient, thus mitigating the impact on the natural environment (Shaw et al., 2021).